 Why Is It Important To Know Your Basic Rights In A Relationship

-To simplify this matter, let’s assume that your relationship is the government and that you and your partner are the citizens.
-Now, just like the government provides rights to every citizen to assure just behavior and fair treatment, you and your partner also get basic rights in a relationship to ensure that you both are treated fairly by each other.
+To simplify this matter and break it down even further, let’s take this fun example.
+Assume that your relationship is the government and that you and your partner are the citizens.
+Now, just like the government provides rights to every citizen to assure just behavior and fair treatment, you and your partner also get basic rights in a relationship to ensure that you both are treated fairly by each other, without one person overstepping any boundaries.

 10 Basic Rights In A Relationship You Should Know Of